 %probably shouldn't actually equate populism with personalisim directly here.
 There is overlap with the concept though.

 Political parties affect the prevalence of populism because they serve as instruments to coordinate elite action and link elites to the broader population.
-However, the mere presence of political parties cannot sufficiently preclude the presence of populism.
-We argue that populism can enter and cohabit with political parties in three ways: populist entry, populist adaptation, and populist capture.
-Populist entry occurs when the \textit{party system} is sufficiently weak that new parties can enter and immediately compete at the same level, or even exceed the abilities, of other parties in the system.
-Populist adaptation occurs as populist parties must adapt and evolve through electoral cycles in order to compete with well established and institutionalized parties.
+However, the mere presence of political parties does preclude the presence of populism.
+We argue that populism can enter and interact with political parties in three ways: populist entry, populist adaptation, and populist capture.
+Populist entry occurs when the \textit{party system} is sufficiently weak that new parties can enter and immediately compete with, or even outmatch, other parties in the system.
+Populist adaptation occurs as populist parties adapt and evolve through electoral cycles in order to compete with well-established and institutionalized parties.
 Lastly, populist capture occurs when factionalism within a party allows a populist to take control of an existing, yet seemingly stable, party.
 We discuss these means of populist contestation in greater detail later after discussing the concept of populism.

 %When political parties are underinstitutionalized, weak, or absent, more personalistic forms of political rule will emerge \citep{bernhard2015party}.